SkynetLabs/content-record-scraper/README.md

 state prevents the scraper from unnecessarily re-indexing already indexed content and/or interactions.

+The `events` collection is only there for debugging purposes and contains some extra information about how the scraper is performing.
+Things like duration, errors, amount of entities added and so on.
+This collection automatically removes entries older than a week to ensure this collection does not perpetually grows in size.

 The users are very important as they will need to be feeded to the scraper.
 The scraper does not extend its user base on its own, it will only scan the content records for the users it knows, and keep those up-to-date.

-In the future we might extend the scraper with an extra cron job that scrapes friends from friend list on Skyfeed to have some form of user discovery mechanism built in.

 ## Architecture

-The scraper is built around three cronjobs:
+The scraper is built around a series of cronjobs that scrape the entries from the Content Record DAC and the Feed DAC.
+Therefore we currently have the following cronjobs:

 - fetch skapps
+- fetch user profiles
+- fetch skyfeed users
+- fetch comments (Feed DAC)
+- fetch posts  (Feed DAC)
-- fetch new content
+- fetch new content (CR DAC)
-- fetch interactions
+- fetch interactions (CR DAC)

 The cronjobs run every 15 minutes, however they are guarded by a mutex so if a cron is not finished after 15 minutes, it will not spin a new worker, instead it